Product News

 The result is that security operations stops being a manual, siloed process and becomes a specialized, multi-agent platform automating work like Level 1 SOC triage and zero-day threat hunting.

-Gartner's market implication is blunt: model innovation is no longer enough.
-The report argues that platforms combining deep organizational context with automated action will increasingly outperform fragmented approaches.
+In our opinion, model innovation alone is no longer enough.
+We believe platforms that pair deep organizational context with automated, auditable action will outperform fragmented toolchains.

 That's the thesis Tuskira was built on.
 Our Unified Threat Operations platform exists because the interesting question was never “Can a model reason about security?”
 It was “Can agents reason about your environment, your detections, your exposures, your controls, well enough to act?”